ARte-team/ARte/Architecture.md

 # Architecture

 ### Overview
 The architecture of **ARte** is mainly based on the **MQTT** communication protocol.
-The main purpose is to collect data about most liked works of art and areas of the museum, through the visitors' use of a **web application** and several **ARM Cortex boards**.
+The main purpose is to collect data about most liked works of art and areas of the museum, through the visitors' use of a **web application** and several **STM32 NUcleo boards**.
 The first one runs on the user’s smartphones, collects data with the camera and the use of augmented reality according to the **crowdsensing** technique, and finally sends them to an MQTT cloud message broker.
 The boards, instead, use a specific sensor to detect people entering in a certain area of the museum and publish messages on the broker as well.
 The broker is linked to a **database**, which has the role of storing all the informations.
 This last component has a specific structure, in order to obtain the best performances: two main relations manage web app data, storing info about real-time daily utilization, a third one deals with people counting and the last one with artwork's informations.
 The **website** extracts informations from the database, providing a detailed report, in the form of a readable dashboard website, to museum’s managers.
 The visitors' web app also displays real-time data about the number of users occupying specific areas of the museum, in order to allow people to avoid crowded areas.

 ![Architecture](/img/architecture.png)